Gamma-Software/BongoCat-mac/TROUBLESHOOTING.md

 **Solutions:**
 1. **Use the packaged app**: Download the official DMG from releases instead of building from source
-2. **Remove old permissions**: Clear BangoCat from Accessibility list before reinstalling
+2. **Remove old permissions**: Clear BongoCat from Accessibility list before reinstalling
 3. **Consistent builds**: The app is now code signed to maintain consistent identity

 ## Common Issues